 Canadian Defence Attachés have resided in Seoul since 1979.
 Since 1990, Defence Relations between the Republic of Korea and Canada have increased to include reciprocal training, official visits and exchanges of information.

 Canadian veterans of the Korean War return to visit Korea every year in April under programs sponsored by the Korean Veterans Association of Korea.
 The Canadian Defence Relations Office, on behalf of Veteran's Affairs Canada and the Department of National Defence Canada supports these visits and other commemorative activities.

 Poppies are worn 2 weeks before the Canadian Remembrance Day of 11 November to commemorate the sacrifices of those who fought and died during the wars of the 20th century including the Korean War.
-Poppies are available in the reception area on the 9th and 10th floor of the Embassy from the 1st of November.
+Poppies are available in the reception area of the Embassy from the the last Friday of October.

 Col. Jeff Drummond